emedware/flat-diamond/README.md

 # Participation

 The best (even if not only) way to report a bug is to PR a failing unit test.

-I have been really struggling with the [`HasBases` issue](#abstraction) and didn't find a way to detect in Typescript types definition if a method is abstract or not - if someone has an idea.